status-im/nimbus-eth2/wasm/README.md

 on emscripten-generated code.

 ```
-# Make sure you have built nim-beacon-chain with make first!
+# Make sure you have built nimbus-eth2 with make first!
 ./build.sh

 # Run a http server here (wasm + file:/// apparently don't mix)